 - Non-compliant

-If you want to change the outcome categories, click on the Picklist values field for the property Outcome.
+To change the outcome categories, click on the Picklist values field for the property Outcome.

-Making the actual plan
+Making the verification plan

 Selections for verifications